 Underpinning all we do is a commitment to encourage:

 - the highest standards of safety, security and environmental responsibility

 - an open and transparent approach to secure the support of our stakeholders

-The Department for Energy and Climate Change and HM Treasury set our annual operational budget.
+The Department for Business, Energy and Industrial Strategy and HM Treasury set our annual operational budget.
 Our budget is a combination of government funding and income from our commercial assets.

 We recognise that there are always competing demands on public finances.
 This means we have to prioritise the programmes of work across our estate.
 We use a set of criteria that balance hazard reduction, value for money and making progress on a broad front.